YifeiX03/cs210project/README.md

 and another one handles inspecting - that would have made the code easier to understand. \
 Additionally, the code for adding, removing, and inspecting something from the inventory are similar, with all of them involving looping through the slots to find an item with a name equal to the input string.
-If I had more time, I would've made a helper function that reduced the amount of repeated code in those 3 functions.
+If I had more time, I would've made a helper function that reduced the amount of repeated code in those 3 functions. \
+There is also no exceptions in the code, so users can input "illegal" values like negative amounts, so I would also add exception handling for those cases.